brianspiering/quotes_from_others/README.md

 "The future is already here—it’s just not evenly distributed."
 — William Gibson

-"Your lemons ripen first, you have to wait for juicy plums."
+"Your lemons ripen first; you have to wait for juicy plums."
 — Classic investing wisdom

 "What we have before us are some breathtaking opportunities disguised as insoluble problems."